pnp/sp-dev-fx-extensions/samples/react-menu-footer-classic-modern/Documentation/Article.md

 ```

-Detailed build and installation instructions are in the [readme file on Github](https://github.com/BobGerman/FutureProofHeadings/blob/master/README.md).
+Detailed build and installation instructions are in the [installation document on Github](./Install.md).

 ## User Interface